 The ArtLifting Collection

-Area Environments is delighted to introduce its latest collection, a collaboration with ArtLifting.
+Area Environments is delighted to collaborate with ArtLifting.
 This capsule collection features four pieces created by ArtLifting's partner artists: Juan Bonilla, Allen Chamberland, Tim Strouss, and Marc.

 "It makes me feel good when people enjoy what I do."

 Despite physical disabilities that limit his financial opportunities, Allen wholly devotes himself to making intricate and beautiful papercut works.
 He says that his motivation to create work is to “keep busy and make people happy.”